bids-standard/202404-seattle-maintainer-meeting/README.md

 | Afternoon | Work in groups | Work in groups |
 | 5:30 pm | Group dinner | Group dinner |

-## Lodging:
+## Lodging and Logistics

-Nearby options include Staypineapple University Inn, Staypineapple Watertown, etc.
+Details have been shared with invitees re funding provided for this meeting covering travel, lodging, and food.
-Ariel has provided details to invitees over Slack.
+Nearby lodging options include Staypineapple University Inn, Staypineapple Watertown, etc.

 ## Funding support